 Previous Versions is a technology in Microsoft Windows that allows making manual or automatic data backup and stores it into your computer’s hard drive.
 These backups are hidden, you will not see them even if you configure Show files and folders in Windows.
 Windows can keep as many backups or snapshot of files as the percentage of hard drive’s partition space that you have configured; if you add additional storage, internal or external, you must configure this feature manually for each storage device installed.

-This kind of backup or snapshot has two purposes: One makes a system and files backup in case you accidentally modified or deleted them, or simply they were damaged; the second one allows data not to change while a backup is being done.
+This kind of backup has two purposes: One makes a system and files backup in case you accidentally modified or deleted them, or simply they were damaged.
+The second one allows data not to change while a backup is being done.

 Previous Versions started being available in the Business, Enterprise, and Ultimate version of Windows Vista and in all versions starting Windows 7.